vladokuskov/cycplanner/README.md

 # cycplanner

-`cycplanner` is a web application that allows users to create, organize, and join cycling events in their area.
+`cycplanner` is a full-stack web application that allows users to create, organize, and join cycling events in their area.
 This project was created using React, Next.js, and Firebase.

 ### Features